-That was a tough time, and it seemed to have no end.
+It was a hard time.
+And hard times seem to have no end.
 I didn’t know how to get away and I didn’t think I could.
-The reason why people commit suicide/why they take their own life… the reason why science hasn’t (yet) fully taken the place of religion.
+The reason why people disappear from the world – take themselves away – one way or another.
+The reason people wish they could fly.
+The reason science hasn’t yet (fully) taken the place of religion.

-Science saved my life, you see, but it didn’t make me want to live.
+Science saved my life – yes – but it didn’t make me want to live.

-It is questions, gnawing questions like Poppy on a chicken bone that keep me awake at night and then put me into deep sleeps I try and stay in forever.
-Wrapped in blankets.
-Wrapped tight around me like a burrito.
-That’s how Frank would say it.
+All of the questions, endless questions gnawing at me like Poppy on a chicken bone that keep me awake at night and then put me into a deep sleep I try and stay in forever.
+Wrapped up in blankets.
+Blankets wrapped tight around me like a burrito.
+This is how how Frank would say it.
 Say it to me.